-With the growing demand for real-time deep learning workloads, today’s standard cloud-based Artificial Intelligence approach is not enough to cover bandwidth, data privacy or low latency applications.
-Hence, technology is required to run AI without the cloud, moving AI to the edge.
-This drives the need for specific AI hardware for on-device machine learning inference.
+With the growing demand for real-time deep learning workloads, today’s standard cloud-based Artificial Intelligence approach is not enough to cover bandwidth, ensure data privacy, or low latency applications.
+Hence, Edge Computing technology is needed to move AI tasks to the edge.
+The recent Edge AI trends drive the need for specific AI hardware for on-device machine learning inference.

 - Machine learning inference (Basics)

 - List of the most popular AI accelerators in 2021

 Machine Learning Inference at the Edge

 Inference is the process of taking a neural network model, generally made with deep learning, and then deploying it onto a computing device (Edge Intelligence).
 This device will then process incoming data (usually images or video) to look for and identify whatever it has been trained to recognize.

 Installing a low-power computer with an integrated AI inference accelerator, close to the source of data, results in much faster response times and more efficient computation.
 It requires less internet bandwidth and graphics power.
 When compared to cloud inference, inference at the edge can potentially reduce the time for a result from a few seconds to a fraction of a second.

 Today, enterprises are extending analytics and business intelligence closer to the points where data is generated.
 Edge intelligence solutions place the computing infrastructure closer to the source of incoming data.
 This also places them closer to the systems and people who need to make data-driven decisions in real-time.
 In short, the AI model is trained in the cloud and deployed on the edge device.